 - Numerous Outside training and webinar sessions - NIMS (Internal): The National Incident Management System (NIMS) Training Program helps to mitigate risk by achieving greater preparedness.
 The training program facilitates training and qualification of emergency management personnel to NIMS concepts and principles.
 The NIMS Training Program identifies a deliberate method to develop and maintain a complete NIMS core curriculum and, concurrently, to provide training guidance to stakeholders for developing their training plans.
 NIMS Courses taken include: NIMS 100: Introduction to Incident Command System; NIMS 200.
-ICS for Single Resources and Initial Action Incidents; NIMS 300:Intermediate ICS for Expanding Incidents; NIMS 400: Advanced ICS for Command and General Staff; NIMS 700: National Incident Management System, An Introduction; NIMS 800: National Response Framework, An Introduction - AWR 219 Site Protection through Observational Techniques (S.P.O.T): This course helps public safety personnel improve their observational techniques by using a four-step ongoing screening processassessing, identifying, evaluating, and acting.
+ICS for Single Resources and Initial Action Incidents; NIMS 300: Intermediate ICS for Expanding Incidents; NIMS 400: Advanced ICS for Command and General Staff; NIMS 700: National Incident Management System, An Introduction; NIMS 800: National Response Framework, An Introduction - AWR 219 Site Protection through Observational Techniques (S.P.O.T): This course helps public safety personnel improve their observational techniques by using a four-step ongoing screening process-assessing, identifying, evaluating, and acting.
 Participants will examine each step of the process and apply the concepts to fictional scenarios, photographs, and videos.
 At the end of this course, participants will be able to better recognize, communicate, and act upon suspicious behaviors that could indicate a terrorist attack. - ICS-100 Introduction to the Incident Command System: This independent study course introduces ICS and provides the foundation for higher level ICS training.
 It describes the history, features and principles, and organizational structure of the system.
 This course also explains the relationship between ICS and NIMS. - ICS-200 Basic Incident Command System for Initial Response: This independent study course is designed to enable personnel to operate efficiently during an incident or event within the ICS.
-ICS-200 provides training and resources for personnel who are likely to assume a supervisory position within the ICS. - Implicit Bias Training: The 8-hour training helps the recruit and patrol officer to: Understand that even wellintentioned people have biases; Understand how implicit biases impact on what we perceive/see and can (unless prevented) impact on what we do, Understand that fair & impartial policing leads to effective policing; and, Use tools that help him/her (1) recognize his/her conscious and implicit biases, and (2) implement "controlled" (unbiased) behavioral responses. - IS-2900.A: National Disaster Recovery Framework (NDRF) Overview: The National Disaster Recovery Framework (NDRF), developed in conformance with Presidential Policy Directive-8, outlines the basis for a national approach to disaster recovery.
+ICS-200 provides training and resources for personnel who are likely to assume a supervisory position within the ICS. - ISC-402: As Executive & Senior Leadership, your primary responsibility within the National Incident Management System Framework (NIMS) is to support the establishment of overall incident policy, provide guidance on incident priorities, and ensure that the University's resources are appropriately engaged in incident management.
+The purpose of this course is to familiarize Executive & Senior leadership with their role in supporting incident management within the National Incident Management System - Incident Command System. - Implicit Bias Training: The 8-hour training helps the recruit and patrol officer to: Understand that even well-intentioned people have biases; Understand how implicit biases impact on what we perceive/see and can (unless prevented) impact on what we do; Understand that fair & impartial policing leads to effective policing; and, Use tools that help him/her (1) recognize his/her conscious and implicit biases, and (2) implement "controlled" (unbiased) behavioral responses. - IS-2900.A: National Disaster Recovery Framework (NDRF) Overview: The National Disaster Recovery Framework (NDRF), developed in conformance with Presidential Policy Directive-8, outlines the basis for a national approach to disaster recovery.
 The NDRF defines how we will work together to best meet the needs of individuals, families, communities and states in their ongoing efforts to prevent, protect, mitigate, respond to and recover from any disaster event.